-You can pay your semi-annual storm drainage bills online using DenverGov's StormPay.
+You can pay your storm drainage bills online using DenverGov's StormPay.
 You will need your Account Number and Impervious Area which are listed on your invoice.
 Major credit and debit cards are accepted, and there are no additional fees for using online payments.

 Find the account number and impervious area on the top right of your printed invoice (highlighted on the sample invoice shown here).

 You will need this information to access your account.
 Enter the account number only (do not enter the two-digit account code).